-Canon SL2 versus Olympus PEN-F
+Canon SL2 vs Olympus PEN-F

 The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Olympus PEN-F are two digital cameras that were announced, respectively, in June 2017 and January 2016.
 The SL2 is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (SL2) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on an APS-C (SL2) and a Four Thirds (PEN-F) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (21 percent) than the Canon SL2.
 Moreover, the PEN-F is markedly lighter (6 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the PEN-F are weather-sealed.